dmandrew01/SOC-Home-Lab/README.md

 The objective is to gain real-world experience with SIEM, IDS/IPS, EDR, and firewall technologies while learning to hunt and respond to threats using open-source security tools.

 ## Skills Learned
-- SIEM deployment and management (Security Onion, Elastic, Wazuh)
+- SIEM deployment and management (Wazuh, Security Onion, Elastic)
 - IDS/IPS configuration using Zeek and Suricata
-- Endpoint telemetry and agent management (Elastic Agent, Wazuh Agent, Sysmon)
+- Endpoint telemetry and agent management (Wazuh Agent, Sysmon, Elastic Agent)
 - Log ingestion, normalization, and analysis across Windows and Linux systems
 - Network segmentation and routing with pfSense
 - Writing and tuning detection rules for Sysmon and Suricata